codegod100/notes/staking.md

 ### **4.What are the rewards for delegating ATOM?**

 -   Block rewards: about 7%~20% annual yield of the total ATOM supply
--   Transaction fees: transactions on the COSMOS Network are subject to transaction fees similar to other existing blockchains.
+-   Transaction fees: transactions on the [[cosmos network]] are subject to transaction fees similar to other existing blockchains.
 Unlike current blockchains, the [[COSMOS Network]] plans to accept a multitude of tokens for the purpose of payment of transaction fees.

 ### **5.When is the delegation taking effect?
 And how long does it take to start earning rewards after delegating?**